haajar-es/Hiring-Investment-Performance-Analysis/README.md

 ## DAX Measures

-Here are some key DAX measures used in the dashboard:
+Here are some key DAX measures used in the dashboard.

+Refer other DAX measures at [here](scripts/dax-measures.csv).

 ```dax
 Actual =